-C. Multi-Agent Mapping
+C. Multiagent Mapping

-In this experiment, we employ the multi-agent fusion mapping approach using sensor information to estimate the positions of the entities and four UWB ranging beacons.
-The data from IMU and UWB sensors are collected in the same experimental scenario as described in Section VI-B, where four UWB ranging beacons have initially unknown positions.
+In this experiment, we employ the multiagent fusion mapping approach using sensor information to estimate the positions of the entities and four UWB-ranging beacons.
+The data from IMU and UWB sensors are collected in the same experiment scenario as described in Section VI-B, where four UWB ranging beacons have initially unknown positions.
 The entities move through random walks in the scenario, recording their own positions and the distance information to the four beacons.
 We use the factor graph approach for mapping and information fusion to obtain more accurate position estimation results.